scylladb/scylladb/docs/rst_include/troubleshooting-index.rst

 * :doc:`How to Change Log Level in Runtime </troubleshooting/log-level/>`

-* :doc:`Scylla will not Start </troubleshooting/scylla-wont-start/>`
+* :doc:`ScyllaDB will not Start </troubleshooting/scylla-wont-start/>`

 * :doc:`Cluster Timeouts </troubleshooting/timeouts>`

 * :doc:`Time Range Queries Do Not Return Some or All of the Data </troubleshooting/time-zone>`

-* :doc:`A change in EPEL broke Scylla Python Script </troubleshooting/python-error-no-module-named-yaml>`
+* :doc:`A change in EPEL broke ScyllaDB Python Script </troubleshooting/python-error-no-module-named-yaml>`

 * :doc:`Node Joined With No Data </troubleshooting/node-joined-without-any-data>`

-* :doc:`Scylla Manager is reporting REST API status of healthy nodes as down </troubleshooting/reverse-dns-sshd>`
+* :doc:`ScyllaDB Manager is reporting REST API status of healthy nodes as down </troubleshooting/reverse-dns-sshd>`